To The Victoria Falls

-Management Committee reports record that numerous delays were encountered in negotiations over the potential sublease of the landing stage site, and that during these delays, the launches and boat house were totally destroyed by fire.
+Hotel management committee reports recorded that numerous delays were encountered in negotiations over the potential sublease of the landing stage site, and that during these delays, the launches and boat house were totally destroyed by a freak fire.
 Documents do not detail the cause of the fire and the site was abandoned.
-The Railway Company duly terminated the leases, held on behalf of the Hotel, for the landing stage site and the picnic-site on Kandahar Island, bringing to an end the Hotel’s long association operating river launches and tours.
+The Railway Company duly terminated the leases, held on behalf of the Hotel, for the landing stage site and also the picnic-site on Kandahar Island, bringing to an end the Hotel’s long association operating river launches and tours.

-Requiring an immediate replacement for their launch services, the Hotel management turned to Livingstone based Greenway Launches & Taxi Services, operated by Mr L Sussens from the north bank, the only operator with the capacity to deliver an adequate service for the Hotel.
-Whilst appreciating Mr Sussens cooperation in ensuring that the Hotel suffered no disruption to its launch services for its guests, the Hotel Management initially considered it unwise to pass all their clientele to a single operator, preferring to share their business among two or more companies and encourage competition.
+Requiring an immediate replacement for their launch services, the Hotel management turned to Livingstone based Greenway Launches & Taxi Services, operated by Mr A S Sussens from the north bank, the only operator with the capacity to deliver an adequate service for the Hotel.
+Whilst appreciating Mr Sussens cooperation in ensuring that the Hotel suffered no disruption to its launch services for its guests, the Hotel Management initially decided it unwise to pass all their clientele to a single operator, preferring to share their business among two or more companies and encourage some healthy competition.

 In 1964 the Hotel’s transport and booking desk services were contracted to the United Touring Company, who were to manage and operate the Hotel’s river cruises and local tours for many years.
 The old crossing site originally established by Geise was abandoned, and new jetty sites developed further upstream.